abhishektripathi24/platform-setup/mysql/README.md

         ```
     *  Allow remote login for root user:
         ```bash
-        # login to mysql shell from server's localhost
+        # Login to mysql shell from server's localhost
         mysql -uroot -proot
         use mysql;
         GRANT ALL ON *.* TO 'root'@'%' identified by 'root';